This post was originally published in September 2018 and was updated and republished in August 2021.

-Visitors are coming to your website, but none of them are staying there.
-They remain anonymous IP addresses, untrackable and untraceable.
-Did you know that 98% of your traffic isn’t ready to buy right now, and 70% of all web visitors will never return to your website?
+Visitors are coming to your website, but most of them aren’t sticking around.
+These visitors remain anonymous IP addresses, untrackable and untraceable.
+Did you know that 99% of your traffic isn’t ready to buy right now, and 75% of all web visitors will never return to your website?

-That is, unless you entice them to give a little bit more information.
+But often, to get those visitors back, you must entice them to give a bit more information.
 But how do you convince someone to give up their email address?
 This is the first point of true friction in the customer journey.

 You need to convince your lead that you have something of value to offer them in exchange for their contact information.

-With all your content to choose from, how you pick the right lead magnet?
+How do you pick or create the right lead magnet?
 What are some characteristics of a quality lead magnet?

-First, your content must solve a problem – not a problem that your marketing team imagines your customers might have, but a real problem that you can support with data.
-Find out what problems your customers actually have and start to lead them down the road to solving them.
+First, your content must solve a problem – not a problem that your marketing team imagines your customers might have, but a real problem that you can support with customer data.
+Find out the problems your audience has and start to lead them down the road to solving them.

 While it might be tempting to use your latest report, case study, or ebook as a lead magnet, remember that the best lead magnets are ones that are easily consumable.